shanalii/Scintarc-Database/README.md

 * Anaconda 2 or higher

 ## Technical Details
+The main() method of the program directs user input and program output at the main startup menu.
+Functions in charge of each option listed in the "Capabilities and Usage Instructions" are called in the main() function, and handle subsequent user queries within themselves.
+Each time the program is run, one database file is selected to be operated on (ie. a SQLite connection will be opened to it), whether it be a new database or an existing one.
+Global variables include the total number of items and the name of the database.
+Within the code, user queries are checked for validity then translated to SQLite commands (represented by strings) that are executed by the connection to the database.

+The SQLite table that is created upon the creation of a new database have columns that correspond the pulsar attributes represented by the dynamic spectra information, and each attribute is stored in SQLite in a corresponding data type: pulsar name (referred to as "name", has type text); the originating observatory name ("o", has type text); the pulsar's period ("period", has type real); the pulsar's dispersion measure ("dm", has type real); the number of bins ("bins", has type integer); the binary header information of the file ("data", has type BLOB).
+When a file representing a pulsar's dynamic spectrum information is stored, the information in the file will be parsed according to each column of the table, and a new row in the table is added.
+This means that any file lacking information in any attribute will generate an error and will not be added; this is part of "Known Issues" item 2.

 ## Capabilities and Usage Instructions
 ### Executing the Program
 The program should be run on the command line within the directory of the Python program file, like so:
 ```